Want to scrape data from Reddit? You’ve come to the right place.

 The image below shows how your parsed_post.json file should look like.

 Curious to know how it all happened?
-Keep reading to uncover the mystery!
+Keep reading to get the step-by-step guide on how to build a website scraper for Reddit with Python!

-For this tutorial, you will need Python 3.8 or newer.
+For this Reddit web scraping tutorial, you will need Python 3.8 or newer.
 Ensure you have a supported version before continuing.

 Also, you will need to install Request and BeautifulSoup4.